oleh19127/Sorting-files-by-extension/README.md

 - All exe files located in **Sorted Files/year created file/Exe/**

+- All other files located in **Other Files/extname/**

+- All other files no extension located in **Other Files/**

 - All empty folders will be deleted

-- Possible to archive the sorted files
+- Possible to archive the Sorted Files and Other Files

 ## Demo